donaldboulton/minimal-mistakes/_pages/terms.md

 * __utmc

 This Cookie waits 30 minutes, and then it expires.
 You see, __utmc has no way of knowing when a user closes their browser or leaves a website, so it waits 30 minutes for another pageview to happen, and if it doesn’t, it expires.
+And is used to store information, such as what time your current visit occurred, whether you have been to the site before, and what site referred you to the web page.

 From Stackoverflow: [What does __utma mean?](https://stackoverflow.com/questions/1823406/what-does-utma-mean)